Millions of Americans have received COVID-19 vaccines. Americans 5 and older are eligible to receive.

-Data from clinical trials reported that the Pfizer-BioNTech, Moderna, and Johnson & Johnson vaccines are safe and effective with minimal side effects.
+Data from clinical trials reported that the vaccines — developed by Pfizer-BioNTech, Moderna, and Johnson & Johnson/Janssen (J&J) — are safe and effective with minimal side effects.

 But some are still skeptical of the COVID-19 vaccine for a variety of reasons.
 Many Americans are indicating they are unwilling to get the vaccine.

 Black Americans are showing particular uncertainty about getting the COVID-19 vaccine.
 According to studies, they are less likely than many other Americans to get vaccinated when the vaccine is available to them.

 Black Americans and other minority groups are at higher risk of COVID-19, with health disparities a major reason.
 Getting the vaccine is crucial for stopping the spread of COVID-19 and putting an end to the pandemic.

 Tracey Conti, MD, executive vice chair of the Department of Family Medicine at the University of Pittsburgh School of Medicine, discusses the impact of health disparities on minority communities and what that means for COVID-19 vaccination efforts.